 If you are looking to buy property in Stafford Heights, you are researching one of Brisbane’s most consistently overlooked yet high-performing northern suburbs.
 Sitting just 10km north of the Brisbane CBD, Stafford Heights is a leafy, elevated suburb with strong community character, solid schools, and a property market that has outperformed most of its neighbours over the past decade.
-This guide covers everything you need to make a confident decision, whether you are a home buyer, a Stafford Heights investment property buyer, or simply exploring your options.
+This guide covers everything you need to make a confident decision, whether you are a home buyer, a Stafford Heights investment property buyer, or simply exploring commercial property options.

 Key Takeaways

-- Median House Price: $1.25M (September 2025); up from $556,000 in 2016, representing over 125% growth in a decade.
+- Median House Price: $1,270,000 (April 2026); up from $556,000 in 2016, representing over 125% growth over a decade.

 - Schools: Stafford Heights State School, Somerset Hills State School, Queen of Apostles Catholic Primary School.